 Every one of your roofing customers is a potential PV customer.
-Solar first customers often want a new roof installed before their PV system.
+Solar-First customers often want a new roof installed before their PV system.
 Roofing first customers are ripe for upsells to a solar system.
 Since you’re already there fixing their roof take the next step for potentially 3X the customer value.

 To effectively sell solar to your customers, you may have to think about your business a little differently.
-Right now, you might think of adding solar panels to a roof job as an upsell, like adding fries to a burger order.
+Right now, you might think of adding solar panels to a roofing job as an upsell, like adding fries to a burger order.
 But it’s actually the other way around.
 By adding a PV install to your roofing job, you can potentially quadruple your revenue.
 Here are the numbers: